 Buckfast Butterfly Farm

 One of the highlights of the butterfly farm is the hanging chrysalis.
-With some patience, you may see a butterfly emerging from its cocoon.
-Astounding.
+If you’re patient, you might even witness a butterfly emerging from its cocoon.

 Other animals to look out for in the butterfly house are the red-eared terrapins and an iguana.